 JACOB ESTES – 1998 FELLOW

 Jacob directed Mean Creek from his Nicholl Fellowship-winning script.
 The film premiered at the 2004 Sundance Film Festival, received a 2004 Humanitas Prize, and won two 2005 Independent Spirit Awards.
 Jacob co-wrote Rings, wrote and directed The Details, and wrote Nearing Grace.
-Most recently, he wrote and directed Relive, which has its premiere at the 2019 Sundance Film Festival.
+He wrote and directed Relive, which had its premiere at the 2019 Sundance Film Festival.
 Most recently, he wrote and directed He’s Watching.